Improving sampling by modifying the effective diffusion: Introduction

-where~$V$ is the potential energy function defined on the position space~$\calQ$ of dimension~$d$,~$\beta=(k_BT)^{-1}$ is proportional to the inverse temperature ($k_B$ is the Boltzmann constant and~$T$ is the temperature of the heat bath) and~$(W_t)_{t\geqslant 0}$ is a standard~$d$-dimensional Brownian Motion.
-Typically,~$\calQ=\bbR^{DN}$ or~$\calQ=\bbT^{DN}$ (with~$\bbT$ the one-dimensional torus) with~$DN=d$, where~$N$ is the number of particles and~$D\in\left\lbrace 1,2,3\right\rbrace$.
-Under standard assumptions on the potential energy function, the process admits the Gibbs measure~$\pi$ as invariant measure, where~$\pi$ is defined by
+where~$V$ is the potential energy function defined on the position space~$\calQ$ of dimension~$d$,~$\beta=(k_BT)^{-1}$ is proportional to the inverse temperature ($k_B$ is the Boltzmann constant and~$T$ is the temperature of the heat bath) and~$(W_t)_{t\geqslant 0}$ is a standard~$d$-dimensional Brownian motion.
+Typically,~$\calQ=\bbR^{DN}$ or~$\calQ=\left( \ell\bbT\right)^{DN}$ (with~$\bbT$ the one-dimensional torus and~$\ell>0$) with~$DN=d$, where~$N$ is the number of particles and~$D\in\left\lbrace 1,2,3\right\rbrace$ is the dimension of the underlying space.
+Under standard assumptions on the potential energy function, the process~\eqref{eq:standard_overdamped_langevin} admits the Boltzmann-Gibbs measure~$\pi$ as invariant measure:

-Discretizations of~\eqref{eq:standard_overdamped_langevin} therefore provide natural and efficient ways to sample Gibbs measures~\eqref{eq:gibbs_measure}.
-One celebrated example is the Metropolis--Adjusted Langevin Algorithm (MALA)~\cite{rossky_1978,roberts_1996}, where the sampler is based on a Euler--Maruyama discretization of~\eqref{eq:standard_overdamped_langevin} along with a Metropolis--Hastings accept/reject procedure~\cite{metropolis_1953,hastings_1970}.
-This sampler achieves high performance by incorporating in the proposal the information of the derivatives of the log-density, which helps trajectories go towards low energy regions, and therefore reach regions of high-acceptance probability, thus obtaining an efficient sampling.
+Discretizations of~\eqref{eq:standard_overdamped_langevin} therefore provide natural and efficient ways to sample Boltzmann-Gibbs measures~\eqref{eq:gibbs_measure}.
+One celebrated example is the Metropolis--Adjusted Langevin Algorithm (MALA)~\cite{rossky_1978,roberts_1996}, where the sampler is based on a Euler--Maruyama discretization of~\eqref{eq:standard_overdamped_langevin} along with a Metropolis--Hastings accept/reject procedure~\cite{metropolis_1953,hastings_1970} to remove the bias introduced by the time-discretization.
+This sampler achieves high performance by incorporating in the proposal the information of the derivatives of the log-density, which helps trajectories go towards low energy regions, and therefore reach regions of high-acceptance probability.

-Overdamped Langevin dynamics can be generalized by introducing a diffusion operator~$D$ which outputs a positive definite symmetric matrix~$D(q)$ for any position~$q$:
+\paragraph{Introducing a position-dependent diffusion in~\eqref{eq:standard_overdamped_langevin}.} Overdamped Langevin dynamics can be generalized by introducing a diffusion operator~$D$ which outputs a positive definite symmetric matrix~$D(q)$ for any position~$q$: